‘General Hospital’ Friday Spoilers: Port Charles Residents Hit The Red Carpet For The Nurses Ball

 It is time for all of Port Charles to try to set aside their problems and differences so they can whoop it up at the Nurses Ball.
-General Hospital spoilers tease that the action begins with Friday’s episode and fans have a lot to look forward to with this one.
+General Hospital spoilers tease that the action begins with Friday’s episode, and fans have a lot to look forward to with this one.

 The tradition of the Nurses Ball started 25 years ago and the event that kicks off with Friday’s episode will be the 15th since the soap started doing it.
 ABC has just released quite a few photos tied to the 2019 Nurses Ball and General Hospital spoilers tease that there will be romantic moments, fun performances, and some wild surprises.

 Viewers probably won’t be shocked by any of the couplings attending the Nurses Ball, as the most stunning ones have already been previewed.
-General Hospital spoilers confirm that Sam will take Shiloh as her date and Ava will arrive with Kevin.
+Recent spoilers for General Hospital confirm that Sam will take Shiloh as her date and Ava will arrive with Kevin.

 Sasha and Michael will attend the Nurses Ball together, and it looks like Sonny will get his first opportunity to meet Sasha.
 Maxie and Peter are heading to the event together too, and Lulu is hanging with them since Dante is gone.